 “In Pixel Flesh, superbly translated by Zachary Rockwell Ludington, Agustín Fernández Mallo posits and then destabilizes hypotheses, unifying apparent opposites by revealing them as the poles of a single surface.
 With inexhaustible curiosity, bracing inversions of logic, and a refusal to hierarchize forms of knowledge, Fernández Mallo zooms in until what appears concrete is returned to abstraction, creating a self-reconfiguring system wherein a map is also an emptiness; algebra, a flame; heat from a circuit board, sweat; and the world, a form of disappearance.
 Pixel Flesh may begin as a project of postpoetic enumeration, but its poems are permeated with irrepressible feeling and lyricism, suggesting the inseparability of logic and intuition and drawing us to the place where ‘a human being is something more than a bit of saliva.’”—Lizzie Davis

 “Fernández Mallo occupies something of a similar position in the Spanish literary sphere as David Foster Wallace in terms of their shared insistence on the naturalization of the screen as an interface for the reception of reality.” —Jorge Carrión

-Zachary Rockwell Ludington is currently Assistant Professor of Spanish at the University of Maine, where his research focuses on the poetry of Spain’s historical avant-garde.
+Zachary Rockwell Ludington is currently Assistant Professor of Spanish at the University of Maine.
+His research focuses on the poetry of Spain’s historical avant-garde.
 He earned master’s and doctoral degrees from the University of Virginia and a bachelor’s from the University of North Carolina at Chapel Hill.
-His poetry and translations have appeared in Hardly Doughnuts, Numéro Cinq, PEN America, Drunken Boat, and elsewhere.
-His translation of Fernández Mallo’s Pixel Flesh won a grant from the PEN/Heim Translation Fund in 2014.
+His poetry and translations have appeared in LEVELER, Bateau, PEN America, Drunken Boat, and elsewhere.
+The present translation of Fernández Mallo’s Pixel Flesh won a grant from the PEN/Heim Translation Fund in 2014.